-In 2014 they planted three acres of Pinot Noir and named this site the Marvin Jack Vineyard, after both Jack, Dona’s father and Jack’s best friend for some 70 years, Marvin.
-When they were ready to plant the vineyard, they invited Marvin (now in his 90’s) to join them in a small ceremony in which he planted the vineyard’s first vine.
+In 2014 after removing a number of Asian Pear trees (and tightening up the spacing in their remaining orchard) they planted three acres of Pinot Noir and named this site the Marvin Jack Vineyard, after both Jack, Dona’s father and Jack’s best friend for some 70 years, Marvin Leibowitz.
+When they were ready to plant the vineyard, they invited Marvin (who lived into his 90’s) to join them in a small ceremony in which he planted the vineyard’s first vine.
 This part of Carneros is fairly cool, often with fog in the mornings and the appellation’s iconic breezes.
 Their vineyard site is merely a half mile from Cuttings Wharf and the edge of San Pablo Bay.

-And it was certainly convenient when it came to creating labels for their wines – using both Dona’s photos and John’s paintings.
+And their artistic talents are certainly convenient when it comes to creating labels for their wines – alternating each year between one of Dona’s photos and John’s paintings.

-There are not a lot of Napa producers making a Pinot Grigio – most are centered in the southern part of the valley.
-This is one of the finer Napa Pinot Grigio wines we have tried.
-The 2015 features a very aromatic bouquet with plenty of fruit.
+There are not many Napa Valley brands making a Pinot Grigio from Napa Valley grown grapes.
+Those that do, tend to be located in the southern part of Napa Valley.
+This is one of the finer Napa Valley Pinot Grigio wines we have tried.
+The 2015 Art House Pinot Grigio features a very aromatic bouquet with plenty of fruit.
 John likens the aromas to “slicing up a diversity of fruit for making a fruit salad”.
-There are aromas of honeysuckle, tropical fruits along with citrus.
+There are aromas of honeysuckle and assorted tropical fruits along with citrus.
 Creamy and rounded the mouth feel is immediately noticeable.
 Flavors of red apple and hints of apricot, the finish is highly satisfying, finishing cleanly but with a rich intensity of flavor.

 John prefers to hold his Pinot Noir back before release, often a year behind the normal release cycles of many area wineries.
-The 2012 Pinot Noir offers a powerful bouquet with spicy plum, a hint of toasted cedar, earth notes, spicy pepper, darker cherries and as it breathes a kiss of mocha.
-Superbly balanced on the palate, with flavors of cherry and cranberry – especially towards the finish which lingers with some tartness.
-Noticeably lighter in style then the 2013 vintage.
+The 2012 Art House Pinot Noir offers a powerful bouquet with aromas of spicy plum, a hint of toasted cedar, earth notes, spicy pepper, darker cherries and as it breathes a kiss of mocha.
+Superbly balanced on the palate, it offers flavors of cherry and cranberry – especially towards the finish which lingers with some tartness.
+This is a noticeably lighter in style then the 2013 vintage.

-The 2013 Pinot Noir shows a similar bouquet to the 2012 but a bit bolder in its aromatic presentation – as the wine opens notes of dessert spices show and a spice component (white pepper).
+The 2013 Art House Pinot Noir shows a similar bouquet to the 2012 but a bit bolder in its aromatic presentation; as the wine opens notes of dessert spices show and a spice component (white pepper).
 A sweetness of fruit (not sugar) shows on the entry with a noticeable brightness and liveliness of fruit on the palate.
-Good acidity with flavors of cherry cola, a noticeable spiciness and well integrated tannins.
-Drinks quite well young and keeps begging for another sip.
+This bottling offers bright acidity with flavors of cherry cola, a noticeable spiciness and well-integrated tannins.
+It drinks quite well young and keeps begging for another sip.